ropensci/quadkeyr/README.md

 1.  [**Bing Maps Tile System
     functions**](https://fernandez-lab-wsu.github.io/quadkeyr/articles/quadkey_conversion.html)
-    Provide functions in R to convert QuadKeys to coordinates and vice versa, as described in the [official
+    Provide functions in R to convert geographical coordinates to and from QuadKeys as described in the [official documentation](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system)
-    documentation](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system)

 2.  [**Create rasters based on